obernardocosta/Raspberry-Pi-3B-fan-controller/README.md

 # Raspberry-Pi-3B-fan-controller
 ---------------------------------

-   This is project enable you to control when your Raspberry Pi 3B will turn on the fan, avoiding the annoying noise even in low temperatures.
+   This is project enables you to control when your Raspberry Pi 3B will turn on the fan, avoiding the annoying noise even in low temperatures.

-To do this you will need a fan like this:
+To do this you will need a fan (like below), a 5V Relay and 1kΩ.

 <p align="center">
   <img src="Figures/fan.png" width="425"/> <img src="Figures/fan-and-raspberry.png" width="425"/>